UACCM

 Tuition

-Tuition and fee rates listed here are for the 2023-24 academic year.
-Fall 2024 tuition and fee rates are subject to change and will be finalized by July 1, 2024.
-Students may want to wait until after July 1, 2024 to view their total bill amount for Fall 2024 tuition and fees.
+Tuition and fee rates listed here are for the 2026-27 academic year.
+Fall 2027 tuition and fee rates are subject to change and will be finalized by July 1, 2027.
+Students should check back after July 1, 2027 to see any updates to the rates for tuition and fees.
+Total bill amounts for Fall 2027 tuition and fees will not be viewable in Workday Student until July 1, 2027.

 Conway County Residents Tuition Rate